 Application for GPS digital signage

 - Bus/Shuttle: Digital signage screens serve as a great tool for communicating much needed messages to your audience.
-With the use of GPS, particular ads and terminal stop announcements can run depending on the current location of the vehicle.
+With the use of GPS, particular content and terminal stop announcements can run depending on the current location of the vehicle.
 This is great for passengers who are trying to navigate their way around a new area.
 Broadcast live TV and release audio to help pass time.

 - Train/Subway: Trains/subways often use digital signage to display a schedule and map to help guide passengers to the right location.
-Advertisements can also be displayed along the walls and as a kiosk in the center of the station’s platform.
+Content can also be displayed along the walls and as a kiosk in the center of the station’s platform.
 Digital signage also serves as a great visual tool which allows for time to quickly pass by for those waiting at the station.

 - Taxi: Taxis are progressively using digital signage to communicate with their audience.
 Tourist visiting for the first time can have the experience of viewing live TV and maps while sitting in the back of a vehicle.
 Digital signage serves as a great educational tool for those who are new in an area and would like to learn more about their destination.